Xpactix-LLC/Payblauq-backend/README.md

 `totalNumMerchants`: A public variable that stores the total number of registered merchants.<br>
 `currentFeesinPercentage` A public variable that stores the current transaction fee for transactions.<br>
 `currentPaymentId`: A state variable that is used to keep track of the current payment identifier. it is initialized to `0` and is then incremented each time a new payment link is generated.
-`merchant`s: A mapping of addresses to merchant status.<br>
+`totalTransaction` A public variable that keeps track of the overall activity of the contract by counting the total number of successful payment transaction.
+`currencyType`:  An enum that sets the types of crypto currencies accepted by the platform.
+`merchant`: This mapping tracks whether an address is a merchant or not.<br>
+`totalAmountUSDTTransaction`:   This mapping track the total transaction amounts for each merchant in USDT.<br>
+`totalAmountWBTCTransaction` :  This mapping track the total transaction amounts for each merchant in WBTC.<br>
+`totalAmountETHERTransaction`:  This mapping track the total transaction amounts for each merchant in Ethers.<br>
+`totalMerchantTransaction`   :  This mapping tracks the total number of transactions for each merchant.
-`usdtBalance`s: A mapping of merchant addresses to their USDT balances.<br>
+`usdtBalance`: A mapping of merchant addresses to their USDT balances.<br>
 `paymentDetails`: A mapping of link IDs to payment details.<br>